 A targets containerized microarray pipeline

-Fort this work, a microarray analysis was implemented in targets and later run inside a Docker container.
+For this work, a microarray analysis was implemented in targets and later run inside a Docker container.

 To implement this microarray analysis the maUEB package (Ferrer Almirall and Camacho Cano 2022) was used.
 This package, under development, is prepared to run a full microarray analysis.